prdlgroup/prdlgroup.github.io/README.md

 # Previous Sessions
 Coming Soon

+# Guidelines
+* Any member can lead a track or host a session.
+Multiple members can do the same jointly.
+* **If leading a track**.
+Reponsibilities:
+    * Cover those papers/sub-topics which exhaustively cover the track
+    * Suggest/Invite speakers for the same
+* **If hosting a session**.
+Responsibilities:
+     * Concisive but Exhaustive session
+     * Having slides for presentation is a plus but not mandatory
+     * Booking a slot 1 week prior

 # Join the Group
-Fill in the form to join the group!!
+Fill the form to join the group!!
-Link:

-# Guidelines
-Coming Soon
+* Link for Joining the Group:
+* Link for Hosting a Session/Leading a Track: